digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 In many cloud environments, CPU errors aren't directly observable or quantifiable by end users, and what may manifest as another performance problem could be due to CPU errors which need to be diagnosed by the hosting provider.

 ### Addendum
 **Top** is a very popular tool in the Linux space.
 Top combines much of the same data that `vmstat`, `ps`, and other Linux utilities can provide.
 While this is a very useful utility, it is very verbose and outside of the simple tools we will use in this chapter.
-We do suggest using top alongside other tools or as part of a testing methodology, however!
+We do suggest using top alongside other tools or as part of a testing methodology.

 ## RAM